knz/catwalk/README.md

   For example: `key ctrl+c`

+- `paste "<text>"`: paste the text as a single key event.
+  The text can contain Go escape sequences.

+  For example: `paste "hello\nworld"`

 - `resize <W> <H>`: produce a `tea.WindowSizeMsg` with the specified size.

 You can also add support for your own input commands by passing an